National bail fund to expand in the Deep South

 “What it currently does is criminalize poverty,” she said.
 “It also feeds racial disparities because judges often assign higher bail to Black and brown people.”

-“What the Bail Project does is remove money from the criminal justice equation,” she added.
+“What The Bail Project does is remove money from the criminal justice equation,” she added.
 “We level the playing field, so the presumption of innocence actually means something and people can return to their families and get their day in court without pressure to plead guilty.”

 Bailouts are not the long-term solution to the problem, especially in the South, she added.